Roach (smoking)

 Small metal clips to facilitate the smoking of a "roach" are called roach clips.

-Roach clips cover a wide variety of paraphernalia including alligator clips, forceps, needle nose pliers, ceramic pieces with holes through them, and tweezers.
+Roach clips cover a wide variety of paraphernalia including alligator clips, forceps, hemostats, needle nose pliers, ceramic pieces with holes through them, and tweezers.

 In Europe, the United Kingdom and most Commonwealth nations, "roach" can also refer to a bit of rolled thin cardboard in one end to serve as a mouthpiece - called a "Roach Tip", "Smoking Tip", "crutch" or "filter" in North America.
 When this is employed, a joint can still be held securely after it has burnt down to a short length; thus, the entire length of the joint may be smoked without the aid of a roach clip.

 Etymology

 In Spanish, tabaco de cucaracha ("roach tobacco") refers to powdery, low-quality tobacco.

 La Cucaracha

-According to Callier the term roach was inspired by the Latin American folk song “La Cucaracha".
+According to Nicole Callier the term roach was inspired by the Latin American folk song “La Cucaracha".
 While the exact origins of the song remain unknown the version that is thought to have referenced the roach is the commonly cited version that ridicules Mexican Revolutionary leader Pancho Villa.
 The revolutionary version was reportedly sung by Villa’s troops during battle.
 Callier has suggested that in cannabis culture the roach represents the end of a joint and that the song is about "running out of cannabis and not being able to get high, just like the roach is unable to walk because it's missing a leg".